 Jesus said to them, "Take heed and beware of the yeast of the Pharisees and Sadducees."
 The disciples reasoned among themselves and said, "It is because we took no bread."
-(Matthew 16:6-7 ULB)
+(Matthew 16:6-7 ULT)

-Jesus used a metaphor, but his disciples did not realize it.
-When he said "yeast," they thought he was talking about bread, but "yeast" was the image in his metaphor about the teaching of the Pharisees and Sadducees.
-Since the disciples did not understand what Jesus meant, it would not be good to state clearly here what Jesus meant.
+Jesus used a metaphor here, but his disciples did not realize it.
+When he said "yeast," they thought he was talking about bread, but "yeast" was the Image in his metaphor, and the Topic was the teaching of the Pharisees and Sadducees.
+Since the disciples (the original audience) did not understand what Jesus meant, it would not be good to state clearly here what Jesus meant.

 If people would understand the metaphor in the same way that the original readers would have understood it, go ahead and use it.
+Be sure to test the translation to make sure that people do understand it in the right way.

-If not, here are some other strategies.
+If people do not or would not understand it, here are some other strategies.

-- 1. If the metaphor is common and seems to be a normal way to say something in the biblical language, express the main idea in the simplest way preferred by your language. - 2.
-If the target audience would think that the phrase should be understood literally, change the metaphor to a simile.
-Some languages do this by adding words such as "like" or "as." - 3.
-If the target audience would not know the image, see Translate Unknowns for ideas on how to translate that image. - 4.
-If the target audience would not use that image for that meaning, use an image from your own culture instead.
-Be sure that it is an image that could have been possible in Bible times. - 5.
-Or, if the target audience would not use that image for that meaning, simply state the truth that the metaphor was used to communicate. - 6.
-If the target audience would not know what the topic is, then state the topic clearly.
-(However, do not do this if the original audience did not know what the topic was.) - 7.
-If the target audience would not know how the topic is like the image, state it clearly.
+- 1. If the metaphor is a common expression in the source language or expresses a patterned pair of concepts in a biblical language (that is, it is a passive metaphor), then express the Idea in the simplest way preferred by your language. - 2.
+If the metaphor seems to be an active metaphor, you can translate it literally if you think that the target language also uses this metaphor in the same way to mean the same thing as in the Bible.
+If you do this, be sure to test it to make sure that the language community understands it correctly. - 3.
+If the target audience does not realize that it is a metaphor, then change the metaphor to a simile.
+Some languages do this by adding words such as "like" or "as."
+See Simile. - 4.
+If the target audience would not know the Image, see Translate Unknowns for ideas on how to translate that image. - 5.
+If the target audience would not use that Image for that meaning, use an image from your own culture instead.
+Be sure that it is an image that could have been possible in Bible times. - 6.
+If the target audience would not know what the Topic is, then state the topic clearly.
+(However, do not do this if the original audience did not know what the Topic was.) - 7.
+If the target audience would not know the intended similarity (the Idea) between the topic and the image, then state it clearly. - 8.
+If none of these strategies is satisfactory, then simply state the Idea plainly without using a metaphor.

-1. If the metaphor is common and seems to be a normal way to say something in the biblical language, express the main idea in the simplest way preferred by your language.
+(1) If the metaphor is a common expression in the source language or expresses a patterned pair of concepts in a biblical language (that is, a passive metaphor), then express the Idea in the simplest way preferred by your language.